BovicOla/alx-higher_level_programming/0x0B-python-input_output/README.md

-This Directory contains file inputs and outputs funtion for python
+This Directory contains funtions and script for file inputs and outputs for python (JSON)